toppic-suite/toprepo/README.md

 ## 1. Generate TSV files with comprehensive spectral information

-We use an example mzML file spectra.mzML from MS dataset id PXD029703, and its corresponding msalign file spectra_ms2.msalign, feature file spectra_ms2.feature, and spectral identification file spectra_ms2_toppic_prsm_single.tsv to explain the method.
+We use an example mzML file spectra.mzML with dataset id PXD029703, and its corresponding msalign file spectra_ms2.msalign, feature file spectra_ms2.feature, and spectral identification file spectra_ms2_toppic_prsm_single.tsv to explain the method.

 **1.1 Extract spectral information from mzML file**

-This step extracts spectral information from an mzML file and saves it into a TSV file.
+This step extracts spectral information from the mzML file and saves it into a TSV file.

 * Usage:
 python3 extract_mzml_info.py <dataset_id> <input_mzml_filename> <output_tsv_filename>